 The safe and orderly evacuation of all personnel in the building is of paramount importance.
-The following proceed are intended to achieve this goal in the event of a crisis, not from fire, but from any other physical emergency.
+The following procedures are intended to achieve this goal in the event of a crisis, not only from fire, but from any other physical emergency.